 - Skazka - Dream-like landscape with dancing silhouettes

 - VR Data Landscape - Fly through a landscape of abstract shapes, presented using a LeapMotion camera and a balance-board controller

 Check out our Seemore demo up on the dual big screens:

 The man behind the controls was Brad Grantham of ARM.
 He selected some superb music to accompany the visuals.
 Check ‘Hush’ out here.
 Kudos to Brad for doing an incredible job!

-It’s very exciting to see WebGL content being recognised as an artform and even more exciting to see PlayCanvas content representing the best of the web.
+It’s very exciting to see WebGL content being recognized as an artform and even more exciting to see PlayCanvas content representing the best of the web.
 We’re looking forward to a follow up event at some point in the future!